hemmokarja/Pseudo-VPN/README.md

 ### Build Resources

 - Run `build.sh` to create the necessary resources on AWS.
 This script also generates the SSH keys required for connecting to the EC2 instance.
-The keys will be saved to `./.config/.ssh/`.
+The keys will be saved to `.config/.ssh/` in the current directory.

 ### Browse the Internet